In-depth discussions with the bands and artists that make the music

 The lead singer/guitarist of the Australian three-piece, Screamfeeder, shares his experiences in the 90s alternative music scene.

-After spending almost a decade in legendary funk-rock band Royal Crescent Mob, Happy formed Howlin Maggie.
+After spending almost a decade in legendary funk-rock band Royal Crescent Mob, Happy Chichester returned with Howlin Maggie

 We discuss the workout habits of Greg Dulli, eyeglass endorsements and contracting SARS in China.